loganphillips792/docker-project/README.md

 - Add WatchTower to both docker-compose and K8s: https://github.com/containrrr/watchtower
 - Create Diagram for Kubernetes (show pods and how they interact with each other)
 - Add Kafka And KHQ: https://github.com/tchiotludo/akhq
+- Create Go app that runs as Cron Job in K8s and sends data to kafka every 15 seconds

 # Accessing Applications (Docker)